Application Configuration

 async def main():

-# Start the Uvicorn server with the app instance.
+# English: Starting the Uvicorn server with the application instance.

-# Entry point of the script to run the main async function.
+# English: Entry point for the script, running the main asynchronous function.

 if __name__ == "__main__":